nmakel/solaredge_setapp/README.md

 ## Limitations

 The SetApp API does not (yet) provide real-time power optimizer data.
 Initial results suggest the data is 5-15 minutes old.
 Inverter production and voltage information is near real-time, however.
-Basically the entire information set visible on the inverter's SetApp web interface is available through this library, in addition to per  optimizer voltages and temperatures.
+Basically, the entire information set visible on the inverter's SetApp web interface is available through this library, in addition to per  optimizer voltages and temperatures.

 Rate limiting will kick in if you have the SetApp web interface open while also polling using this library.